mec-kon/weather_station/README.md

 To wake up the ESP8266 from low power mode, the reset pin must be connected to GPIO16.
 On the board presented here this connection has already been made.

+## Additional external sensors

+On the backside of the board a male pin header as well as a 5-pin JST-XH connector are located, to which further I2C devices or similar can be connected.

 ## Programming

 The ESP8266 can be programmed with an FTDI adapter.
 All needed pins can be found on the pin header on the front side.